-- Carrying out a specific risk assessment as soon as possible, using the Risk assessment (template) F625a available on HR InfoSpace, to ensure the safety of mother and child.
+- Carrying out a specific risk assessment as soon as possible, to ensure the safety of mother and child.
 It is good practice to carry out this assessment as soon as a staff member makes it known they are pregnant, have given birth recently or are breastfeeding even if it is too early for confirmation in writing. - Ensuring any necessary control measures or actions are implemented. - Keeping the assessment and the control measures under regular review.
 The review intervals may need to become more frequent as the pregnancy progresses to take into account any changing needs of the staff member. - Ensuring there are suitable facilities available for workers who are pregnant or breastfeeding to rest (this may be in a first aid room, or a comfortable chair in a quiet place for example).